kaleeswaran393/gemfire-monitoring/README.md

         gemfire itself provide this tool to query gemfire in-memory data and also provides limited info about server c

 3. https://github.com/tzolov/geode-dashboard
-        This project help us to view the status of the all the server in a single dashboar with help of influxDB and Grafna UI for   dashboard.
+        This project help us to view the status of all the server in a single dashboar with help of influxDB and Grafna UI for   dashboard.
 It is very usefull tool for monitoring.

            1. jmx-to-grafna